 Failure to use the credit card in accordance with the University's policies including, but not limited to, conflict of interest, may result in revocation of the credit card and may involve appropriate disciplinary action up to and including termination and prosecution.

 Policy violations include, but are not limited to:

 Syracuse University's NYS sales tax exemption number is displayed on the credit card.
-Sales tax exemption certificates, if needed, may be obtained by contacting the Purchasing Department at 443-2281.
+Sales tax exemption certificates for New York State and other states may be obtained by contacting the Purchasing Office at 443-2281.
 Sales tax is not automatically exempt by using the credit card.
+Vendors require the certificate to provide sales tax exemption.
 It is the responsibility of the cardholder to make certain that sales tax is not inappropriately charged to the credit card.
 Cardholders should bring sales tax issues to the attention of the MCCP at 443-1957.

 Information and Assistance

 Contact the individuals listed below for information and assistance regarding: